framework-one/framework-one.github.io/source/documentation/4.0/reference-manual.markdown

 * `"rawjson"` - the payload must be a string (and is assumed to be valid JSON already) and that is the result of the HTTP request.
 FW/1 sets the `Content-Type` header to `application/javascript; charset=utf-8`. _New in 3.1._
 * `"xml"` - the payload must be either a valid XML string or an XML object (constructed via CFML's various `xml...()` functions).
 If the payload is an XML object, FW/1 calls `toString( payload )` to generate the result of the HTTP request, otherwise the XML string is used as the result of the request.
 In both cases, FW/1 sets the `Content-Type` header to `text/xml; charset=utf-8`.
 * `"text"` - the payload must be a string and that is the result of the HTTP request.
 FW/1 sets the `Content-Type` header to `text/plain; charset=utf-8`.

+If a function or closure is passed as the type, you can perform pretty much any custom rendering you can imagine.
+See [Custom Data Rendering](developing-applications.html#custom-data-rendering) in the Developing Applications Guide for more detail on how to use this.

 When you call `renderData()`, processing continues in your controller (so use `return;` if you want processing to stop at that point), and subsequent calls to `setView()` or `setLayout()` will have no effect (since FW/1 will ignore views and layouts for this request).